 As saturated fats have the strongest effect on blood cholesterol levels, limiting saturated fat intake is recommended for those looking to lower their risk of CHD.
 Replacing saturated fat with mono and polyunsaturated fats has been shown to generally lower LDL levels, thereby reducing the risk of CHD development.

 Selecting vegetable oils instead of butters, and decreasing consumption of high-fat meat products, packaged foods, baked goods, cheeses, and whole-milk products can help you reduce saturated fat consumption.

 Additionally, it’s wise for everyone interested in maintaining heart health to avoid trans fats.
 Trans fats have been linked to increased risk of heart disease² to such a striking degree that they have been banned from packaged foods in the United States.
 While a few cities have outlawed them in restaurants, many fast food chains, diners, and cafes still use trans-fat rich oils and products.
 Try to avoid them as much as possible.

 Soluble, viscous fibers can inhibit cholesterol and bile absorption in the small intestine, thereby reducing LDL cholesterol levels.
 Soluble fiber can be found in oats, barley, legumes, and fruits.
-Soluble fiber in psyllium husk, a dietary supplement form of fiber (found in Nuzest Quick Vita Kick) is also known to be effective in lowering blood cholesterol.
+Soluble fiber in psyllium husk, a dietary supplement form of fiber is also known to be effective in lowering blood cholesterol.

 Plant sterols have been shown to help lower LDL cholesterol levels by interfering with cholesterol and bile absorption.
 Look for them in fortified orange juices and margarines, or in dietary supplements.